rudrajit1729/CodeBucket/Game_Bucket/Space Invaders GUI/README.md

 Press space to begin, and shoot.

-Use arrow keys or W A S D to move your ship.
+Use arrow keys or W/A/S/D to move your ship.

 # Rules